Guide to Evidence Article I: General provisions

 “[g]oing forward, we dispense with any distinction, at the motion in limine stage, between objections based on constitutional grounds and objections based on other grounds.
 We will no longer require a defendant to object to the admission of evidence at trial where he or she has already sought to preclude the very same evidence at the motion in limine stage, and the motion was heard and denied.”

 Id. at 719.
 See also Commonwealth v.
 Almele , 474 Mass.
 1017 (2016) (decided the same day as Grady).
 However, to be safe, the Supreme Judicial Court has recommended that the “better practice” is for a party “to object at trial even if he or she has already raised an objection prior to trial.”
 Commonwealth v.
 Almele, 474 Mass. at 1018.
-The court also indicated that judges should no longer engage in the practice of “pre-serving” or “saving” a party’s rights when ruling on a motion in limine because this practice may lull the party into not “voicing a necessary objection at trial.”
-Id. at 1019; Commonwealth v.
+See Commonwealth v.
+Santana, 477 Mass.
+610, 620 n.7 (2017) (motion in limine objecting to “tooth mark” evidence based on lack of expert testimony to explain significance does not preserve hearsay objection to investigator’s statement that he was told someone may have bitten the duct tape).
+The court also indicated that judges should no longer engage in the practice of “preserving” or “saving” a party’s rights when ruling on a motion in limine because this practice may lull the party into not “voicing a necessary objection at trial.”
+Commonwealth v.
+Almele, 474 Mass. at 1019; Commonwealth v.
 Grady, 474 Mass. at 721.

 Subsection (c).
 The first sentence is derived from Mass.
 R. Civ.
 P. 43(c).
 As to the second sentence, if the court sustains an objection to a question, the court may permit the witness to answer the question in order to satisfy the need for an offer of proof.